Comprehensive Guide to Hindu Funerals

 Immersion of Ashes (Asti Visarjan)

 Some families may want to take the ashes to India, to immerse in the Holy Ganga, sometimes at pilgrimage centers such as Haridwar.
-Contact Ecorial Ash Scattering for details on sending ashes to be scattered in India.
+Teraloom Scattering Services provides a service on sending ashes to be scattered in India.

 It is recommended that immersion of ashes should be performed before 10th day after death or as soon as possible.
 Immersion should be performed preferably by the person who performed the cremation.
 A close relative or friend can also perform this ritual.